KamalakerDadi/brain-atlas/README.md

 # Move all brains to t40

 This will do all the brains with the transforms we found from the t2 templates.
-This might or might not work, since the scales are different.
+It doesn't transform the scales volumes since the size is different and the found dofs will not work.

 ```
 $ ./apply-dofs.sh